Skip to content

 Small Estate Threshold

 Estates valued under $15,000 may qualify for simplified probate or a small estate affidavit.
 Estates with personal property under $15,000 may use voluntary administration after 30 days.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court